mdlacasse/Owl/README.md

 to the last year of the plan.

 Spending profiles are adjusted for inflation, and so are all other indexable quantities.
-Proflies can be flat or follow a *smile* curve which is also adjustable.
+Proflies can be flat or follow a *smile* curve which is also adjustable through two simple parameters.

 Available rates are from 1928
 to last year and can be used to test historical performance.
 Fixed rates can also be provided, as